 Here are some of the additional costs of owning a home.

-- Property tax.
+37. Property tax.
 Local governments collect property taxes, so the amount you pay varies depending on where you live.
 In addition to the property tax rate in your area, what you owe is based on the value of your home.
 “Annual property taxes average about 1% of the home value nationwide,” says Robert Ingram, a certified financial planner at the Center for Financial Planning in Southfield, Michigan.

 Homeowners association fees